Red Sox-Mets betting line, over/under, probable...

 - News Article

-The Boston Red Sox visit the New York Mets for a two-game series this week at Citi Field.
-The Red Sox lead the American League East; the Mets top the National League East.
+The Boston Red Sox and New York Mets conclude a two-game series on Wednesday at Citi Field.

 More Recent New York Mets Articles